-Applications for Admission to Alpena Community College can be obtained in person from the Admissions Office (Van Lare Hall 111) or Registrar's Office (Van Lare Hall 108) on the main campus and at the Oscoda Campus Office.
-An online application can be completed through the College website at www.alpenacc.edu.
+Applications for Admission are available in the Admissions Office (Van Lare Hall 111) or Registrar's Office (Van Lare Hall 108) on the main campus and at the Oscoda Campus Office.
+An online application can be completed at www.alpenacc.edu.
 Mail and telephone requests for applications are accepted at 989.358.7339 (Alpena Campus) and 989.358.7295 (Oscoda Campus).
-The application process involves submitting:

-- 1. A completed Application for Admission - 2.
-Transcripts of all high school and college work completed
+The application process requires 1) A completed Application for Admission, and 2) Transcripts of all high school and college work completed.